16 -Destiny Found On the Path of Fear and Trust

 The lie tasted sour.

 Showing up had been a choice.
-A deliberate crack in the door she’d kept bolted shut for years.
+A choice she rarely made and never made lightly.
 She’d let Callum see her tired, anxious, unguarded.

 Tomorrow mattered.